Rufous coucal

 The rufous coucal (Centropus unirufus) is a species of cuckoo in the family Cuculidae.

 It is found in Luzon and proximate islands in the Philippines.
 Its natural habitat is tropical moist lowland forest.

 It is threatened by habitat loss.
 Along with the Philippine coucal, Black-faced coucal and the critically endangered Black-hooded coucal, it is one of the 4 endemic coucals in Philippines.

 Description

-Ebird describes this as "A large, long-tailed bird of lowland and foothill forest tangles and bamboo in the northern Philippines.
-Sometimes follows mixed-species flocks.
-Distinguished by uniform rufous plumage with a greenish-yellow bill and an orange eye-ring which is elongated at the back.
-Juvenile Rough-crested malkoha is somewhat similar, but Rufous Coucal is more rufous and lacks the white-tipped tail.
-Voice includes a shrieking, upslurred "joo-week!" and sharp "wik" notes, sometimes given quickly, even frantically.

 Further work should be done on this species' taxonomy as it is generally believed that its behaviour and appearance are more similar to that of a Malkoha rather than a Coucal.

 Ecology and behavior

 Not much is known about its diet and breeding habits.
 It is pressumed to feed on insects.
 It is the only coucal in the country that forms large groups of up to 20 individuals.
 Forages in thick tangled vines and bamboo.